BlvckBytes/ConfigurableEmotions/README.md

     subTitleMessageAllBroadcast: '...'
 ```

-Sounds are the names of an enum-constant of [XSound](https://github.com/CryptoMorin/XSeries/blob/master/src/main/java/com/cryptomorin/xseries/XSound.java); particle are the names of an enum-constant of [XParticle](https://github.com/CryptoMorin/XSeries/blob/master/src/main/java/com/cryptomorin/xseries/particles/XParticle.java).
+Sounds are the names of a constant of [XSound](https://github.com/CryptoMorin/XSeries/blob/master/src/main/java/com/cryptomorin/xseries/XSound.java); particle are the names of a constant of [XParticle](https://github.com/CryptoMorin/XSeries/blob/master/src/main/java/com/cryptomorin/xseries/particles/XParticle.java); materials are the names of a constant of [XMaterial](https://github.com/CryptoMorin/XSeries/blob/master/src/main/java/com/cryptomorin/xseries/XMaterial.java); colors can be the names of a constant of bukkit's [Color](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Color.html)-class.